verus-lang/verus/CONTRIBUTING.md

 ```
 which will produce documentation files, e.g., `./target/doc/rust_verify/index.html`

-## Running tests for the Rust to VIR translation, and inspecting the resulting vir/air/smt
+## Running tests for the Rust-to-VIR translation, and inspecting the resulting vir/air/smt

 `vargo test` will run the tests for `rust_verify_test`,